Frequently Asked Questions

 The Summer English Language Studies office is located in 119 Wheeler Hall(link is external).

-The SELS office is open during July and August, Monday through Friday from 8:30am to 5:00pm.
+The SELS office is open in-person from July to mid-August, Monday through Friday from 8:30am to 5:00pm.
 Feel free to stop by during open hours with questions, concerns, or company.

 If you need assistance before the term starts, please contact us via email(link sends e-mail).